Volumes of Blood

 Volumes of Blood is a 2015 American horror anthology film directed by P. J. Starks (segment "Ghastly"), Jakob Bilinski (segment "13 After Midnight"), Nathan Thomas Milliner (segment "The Encyclopedia Satanica"), John Kenneth Muir (segment "A Little Pick Me Up"), and Lee Vervoort (segment "That’s A Wrap!").
 It stars Kristine Renee Farley, Jason Crowe, Jim O'Rear, and Roni Jonah.

 Premise

 A sociology student and three friends meet in a library and craft four new urban legends.

 Production

-Director P. J. Starks and Jim Blanton of the Daviess County Public Library in Owensboro, Kentucky developed the "Unscripted Film School" program so people from Owensboro could experience filmmaking for themselves.
-Their first project was an eight minute horror short and their second would be Volumes of Blood.
+Director P. J. Starks and Jim Blanton of the Daviess County Public Library in Owensboro, Kentucky developed the "Unscripted Film School" program to give Owensboro residents the opportunity to experience filmmaking firsthand.
+Their first project was an eight-minute horror short, followed by Volumes of Blood as their second.
 Using Kickstarter, the crew raised over $4,000 for the film.